valancej/Docker-Runtime-Security/README.md

 ## Some best practices to consider

-The below are a list of some best practices to consider when discussing Docker runtime security.
+The list below outline some best practices to consider when discussing Docker runtime security.

 ### AppArmor & Docker